muratkeremozcan/obs/vaulto/blog/Painlessly setup Cypress & Percy with Github Actions in minutes.md

+# # Painlessly setup Cypress & Percy with Github Actions in minutes

 We have not seen an up to date, fully documented example using Cypress, Github Actions and Percy and thought this could help others in the future.